SafeUSC community team

 - The campuses are monitored by CCTV and SafeUSC Officers patrol the campus

 - Located at key points around each campus are emergency call points, connecting you straight to SafeUSC Officers

-- A telephone located outside the main entrance of the Asset Management Services office at the Sunshine Coast campus connects directly to SafeUSC
+- A telephone located outside the main entrance of the Facilities Management office at the Sunshine Coast campus connects directly to SafeUSC

 - Ask the SafeUSC team for assistance at any time.
 SafeUSC escorts are available to accompany you to anywhere within the campus – particularly at night – by telephoning 5430 1168 (or extension 1168) or by using the SafeZone app